anuragpatil94/workspace-typescript/Readme.md

 - Class decorator of '@controller' runs last
 - class decorator reads metadata from each method, adds complete route definitions to router

+#### metadata

+- Snippets of info that can be tied to a mehod, property, or class definition
+- cna be used from super custom stuff
+- typescript will provide type information as metadata
+- read and written using the reflect-metadata package

 ## Decorators

 - Function that can be used to modify/change/anything different properties/methods in the class